kkapre/Deep-Learning-EEG/README.md

 # Neural Networks for EEG Decoding
 Decode imagined movement classes from EEG data using various neural network architectures.
 Based off Final Project for C147 at UCLA.
-Results are further discussed in `NN_EEG_Paper.pdf`
+Further discussion in `NN_EEG_Paper.pdf`

 Uses labeled EEG data from http://www.bbci.de/competition/iv/.
 Data is 4s of 22 channel EEG recordings from 9 total subjects who are imagining 1 of 4 movements